David Kewley

-David "Dawsey" Kewley (1850 – 25 March 1904) was a Manx boatman, member of the Douglas Rocket Brigade and volunteer in the Lifeboat Service, where he saved lives at sea.
-Reports of the number of people he saved from drowning vary.
-According to some contemporary reports he saved as many as 38 lives, others report 25.
-It is generally recognized that he was directly involved in saving at least 23 people, and as a member of the Douglas Lifeboat Crew he assisted in saving many more.
-He was a recipient of numerous awards from the Royal Humane Society for his life-saving feats.
+David "Dawsey" Kewley (1850 – 25 March 1904) was a Manx boatman, member of the Douglas Rocket Brigade and volunteer in the Lifeboat Service.
+Reports of the number of people he saved from drowning vary – some contemporary reports claim he saved up to 38 lives while others report 25.
+It is generally recognized that he was directly involved in saving at least 23 people, and as a member of the Douglas Lifeboat Crew, he assisted in saving many more.
+He received numerous awards from the Royal Humane Society for these feats.
 One contemporary account reported that he would not speak about his deeds and disliked hearing other people discuss them.

 Biography

-David Kewley (always known by his sobriquet, "Dawsey") was born in Douglas, Isle of Man in 1850, as the eighth of ten children and raised in the tough Fairy Ground area of the town.
-His father, also known as Dawsey, was a boatman and fisherman working an open lug-boat.
-After receiving a somewhat limited education, the younger Kewley joined his older brother and father in the fishing trade.
+David Kewley (also known by his sobriquet, "Dawsey") was born in Douglas, Isle of Man in 1850, as the eighth of ten children.
+His father, also known as Dawsey, was a boatman and fisherman on an open lug-boat.
+After a limited education, Kewley joined his older brother and father in the fishing trade.

 Regarded as "singularly unassuming in character, modest retiring [sic] and of a kindly nature," he took employment with the Isle of Man Steam Packet Company in 1877 as a boatman.
 He lived at 11 New Bond St, Douglas, and later Shaw's Brow.

-Well known as a highly accomplished oarsman and swimmer, Dawsey competed in numerous rowing regattas around the Isle of Man and the northwest of England.
-He was successful on many occasions, including the early 1870s, when he acted as stroke oar of a crew who reportedly "caused something of a sensation."
-He competed in this race with three colleagues: Charles Kewin, John Cain and Hugh Rogers, and an old gig which the four men had patched up themselves, known as The Hobblers Boat (the term "hobbler" means a waterman or pier porter).
-The team raced against several well trained racing crews, and "to the astonishment of everyone, won easily".
-Subsequently, they raced against professional crews from Manchester and Dumbarton, enjoying further success.
-They twice won the Duke of Devonshire's prize at Barrow-in-Furness competing against, and beating, a celebrated crew of boatmen from Barrow who were stroked by the renowned Anthony Strong.
+Dawsey competed in numerous rowing competitions around the Isle of Man and northwest of England.
+He was often successful, including the early 1870s, when he was stroke oar of a crew who "caused something of a sensation."
+He competed in this race with three colleagues: Charles Kewin, John Cain and Hugh Rogers, on an old gig (boat) which the men had patched themselves, known as The Hobblers Boat.
+The team raced against several trained racing crews, and "to the astonishment of everyone, won easily".
+Subsequently, they won races against professional crews from Manchester and Dumbarton.
+They won the Duke of Devonshire's prize at Barrow-in-Furness twice, beating boatmen from Barrow led by Anthony Strong.

-Dawsey was said to have been an ideal stroke oar.
-Average in height with a superb physique, he reached well forward and pulled his oar cleanly through the water, finishing powerfully.
-As well as becoming the stroke oar of the premier Douglas four, Dawsey also competed in the pairs category with John Cain (Dawsey and Cain were never beaten in a paired-oar race) as well as individually in the sculls.
+Dawsey was said to have been an ideal stroke oar due to his physique and technique.
+Dawsey competed undefeated in the pairs category with John Cain well as individually in the sculls.

 Inscription on the memorial to Dawsey Kewley.